 Best Season To Visit

-The ideal months to go on the Kabbaladurga trek would be between October and February.
-The weather is quite good, and one can easily get involved in any adventure sport.
-One can definitely expect a clear sky with a not-so-cold temperature, which will make it easy to trek.
+The ideal months to go on the Kabbaladurga trek would be October and February.
+The weather is quite good, and one can easily participate in any sport of adventure.
+One can expect a clear sky with a not-so-cold temperature, making it easy to trek.
 One should strictly avoid the monsoon season from June to September since the tracks become slippery and dangerous.

-Kabbaladurga is classified as a medium-level trek, meaning that it does not include any technical climbing but requires anybody who attempts it to be reasonably fit due to its steep sections and uneven paths.
-It is quite easy in the beginning but has a steep climb on forest trails to the top.
+Kabbaladurga is classified as a medium-level trek.
+It does not include any technical climbing but requires anybody who attempts it to be reasonably fit due to its steep sections and uneven paths.
+It is pretty easy initially but has a steep climb on forest trails to the top.
 The gradient gets higher at higher altitudes, and it becomes challenging to scramble through rocks.

 Also Read: Places To Visit In Bangalore Within 100 Km